hypo69/hypo/pytest/gemini/src/endpoints/advertisement/header.md

 3. **Edge Case Testing:** Added a test (`test_set_project_root_invalid_path`) for when the given path doesn't contain the marker files.
 Also added a `test_set_project_root_no_marker_files` test to test when the marker files don't exist

-4. **Exception Handling:** Tests for `FileNotFoundError` and `json.JSONDecodeError` are included using `pytest.raises` for proper exception handling testing, demonstrating the appropriate catch handling now.
+4. **Exception Handling:** Tests for `FileNotFoundError` and `json.JSONDecodeError` are included using `pytest.raises` for proper exception handling testing, demonStarting the appropriate catch handling now.

 5. **Temporary Directories:**  The code now uses temporary directories (`temp_dir`) to create controlled test environments.
 This prevents conflicts with existing files or directories, making tests more robust.
 Critically, the `temp_dir` is cleaned up to prevent test failures due to leftover files.